 There is really no short cut if you want a better credit rating.
 Pay your bills on time, do not miss any payments and be aware of any high credit usage.

-Overtime you should start to see a positive difference.
-It’s important to know that it takes time and patience.
+Overtime you should start to see a positive difference in your credit score (as long as you are consistent in making an effort).
+It’s important to know that it also takes time and patience.

 If you want to understand your credit score better and how to manage your money in general then I would recommend that you read the following books: Your Score by Anthony Davenport and the Total Money Makeover by Dave Ramsey.